MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### What is the transition experience?

 After you update to the App Center UWP SDK Version 2.5.0, you will see crash and error data coming into the App Center Diagnostics portal in a new and improved UI.
 For crash and error data displayed in the new Diagnostics UI, you need to use the APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
 Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api.md#transitioning-to-the-new-apis).

-### What happens after the transition?

-Please upgrade to the 2.5.0 SDK and use the new errors APIs as soon as you can to ensure a smooth transition.
-If you need help or have questions about the transition, please reach out to our support team.

 ## Symbolication